priddy/ssh/DARIAH-RA/DARIAH-RA-Glossary.md

 <a id-"g-ikc"></a>
 **In-kind Contribution (IKC):** Is the provision of goods or services to an organisation by one of its members, valued in monetary terms according to rules agreed upon beforehand by the members of the organisation, and accounted for as part of the member’s contribution to the budget.

-Knowledge transfer: act of sharing and disseminating knowledge from one organisation to another, or from one field of expertise to another.
+**Knowledge transfer:** act of sharing and disseminating knowledge from one organisation to another, or from one field of expertise to another.

-Metadata: Metadata is additional data about an informational object and can be "descriptive" or "structural" in nature.
+**Metadata:** Metadata is additional data about an informational object and can be "descriptive" or "structural" in nature.
 A standard is normally employed to define the form of the metadata takes.

+<a id="g-mooc"></a>
+**MOOC - Massive Open Online Course:** A MOOC is an online educational course aimed at large numbers of participation, open access, usually with no specific start or end date, and delivered via the web.

-OAI-PMH: The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability.
+**OAI-PMH:** The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability.
 It is a protocol developed for harvesting (or collecting) metadata descriptions of records in an archive so that services can be built using metadata from many archives.
 An implementation of OAI-PMH must support representing metadata in Dublin Core, but may also support additional representations.

 <a id="g-oais"></a>
 **OAIS / Reference Model for an Open Archival Information Systems:** is a conceptual framework for an archival system used for long-term preservation and access to digital information.
 It is described in the [Recommendation for Space Data System Practices RM-OAIS](https://public.ccsds.org/pubs/650x0m2.pdf "The Consultative Committtee for Space Data Systems, Magenta Book")